 A Full Participant's login and password for filing via the internet shall be used exclusively by the Full Participant or the Full Participant’s employees with direct supervision and authorization by the Full Participant.
 A Full Participant shall not knowingly permit the Full Participant's CM/ECF login and password to be used by anyone who is not so authorized.

-Full Participants are required to select and activate a new password if an employee authorized to use the Full Participant's CM/ECF login and password separates from employment with the attorney.
+A Full Participant is required to select and activate a new password if an employee authorized to use the Full Participant's CM/ECF login and password separates from employment with the attorney.

-A Full Participant must report any suspected compromise of the Full Participant's password to a deputy clerk at the appropriate Divisional Office of the Court.
+A Full Participant must report any suspected compromise of the Full Participant's password to PACER and the Clerk’s Office.

-Full Participants must abide by all current requirements of the Procedures, as well as any changes or additions that may be made later by the Court.
+A Full Participant must abide by all current requirements of the Procedures, as well as any changes or additions that may be made later by the Court.

 To use the CM/ECF System as a Full Participant, the Full Participant must be an attorney admitted to, and in good standing with, the United States District Court for the Northern District of Alabama.
 NOTE: Admission to the District Court for the Northern District of Alabama must be renewed every five (5) years.

-If a Full Participant electronically files a document for which a hand-written (i.e., "wet") signature is required from any person other than the Full Participant--including, without limitation, a document requiring verification under Fed.
-R. Bankr.
-P. 1008 or a document containing an unsworn declaration as provided in 28 U.S.C. § 1746 (e.g., a petition, list, schedule, statement, or amendment thereto)--then the Full Participant must maintain the original of the document containing the "wet" signature (in paper form) for three years after the closing of the case or proceeding in which the document was filed.
-At the Court’s request, a Full Participant must provide the original of a filing for review.
+If a Full Participant electronically files a document for which a hand-written (i.e., "wet") signature or authenticated digital signature (see, e.g., Admin.
+Order 23-01) is required from any person other than the Full Participant—including, without limitation, any document containing an unsworn declaration as provided in 28 U.S.C. § 1746 (e.g., a petition, list, schedule, statement, or amendment thereto)—then the Full Participant must maintain the original (if the document contains a wet signature) or the digital signature authentication record(s) (if the document contains a digital signature) for three years after the closing of the case or proceeding in which the document was filed.
+At the Court’s request, a Full Participant must provide these documents for review.

-Full Participants must comply with the redaction requirements of Fed.
+A Full Participant must comply with the redaction requirements of Fed.
 R. Bankr.
-P. 9037.
-Participants, not the Court, are solely responsible for redacting documents.
+P. 9037 and is solely responsible for redacting documents.